-De Montfort was killed at the at the second great encounter of the Barons' War, the Battle of Evesham, after which his body was mutilated in an unparalleled frenzy by the royalists.
-His head was sent to Wigmore Castle by Roger Mortimer, Earl of March and such remains of de Montfort that could be located were buried under the altar of Evesham Abbey by the canons.
+De Montfort was killed at the second great encounter of the Barons' War, the Battle of Evesham, after which his body was mutilated in an unparalleled frenzy by the royalists.
+His head was sent to Wigmore Castle by Roger Mortimer, Earl of March and such remains of de Montfort that could be located was buried under the altar of Evesham Abbey by the canons.
 His son, the younger Simon de Montfort, arrived at Evesham with reinforcements just in time to see his father's head atop a pike.
-De Montfort's other son, Guy de Montfort was badly wounded and captured during the battle he was imprisoned at Windsor Castle until the spring of 1266, when he made his escape by bribing his captors and escaped to France to rejoin his family in exile.
+De Montfort's other son, Guy de Montfort was badly wounded and captured during the battle he was imprisoned at Windsor Castle until the spring of 1266 when he made his escape by bribing his captors and fled to France to rejoin his family in exile.

 In 1268 Henry accompanied his cousin Edward (the future King Edward I) on Crusade, Edward sent him back from Sicily to pacify the unruly province of Gascony.
 Henry took the land route along with Philip III King of France and Charles I of Sicily.